pipoe2h/containers101/lab2-container_operations/README.md

 docker container ps
 ```

-You should get an output as follow:
+You should get an output as follow but with your container name:

 ```shell
 CONTAINER ID        IMAGE                                              COMMAND                  CREATED             STATUS              PORTS                  NAMES